-- We must request your distributor to reconnect your premises if, within 10 (a) business days of your premises being disconnected: - (i) you ask us to arrange for reconnection of your premises; and - (ii) you rectify the matter that led to the disconnection; and - you pay any reconnection charge (if requested). - We may terminate this contract 10 business days following disconnection if you do not meet the requirements in paragraph (a).
+- (a) We must arrange for the reconnection of your premises if, within 10 business days of your premises being disconnected: - (i) you ask us to arrange for reconnection of your premises; and - (ii) you rectify the matter that led to the disconnection; and - (iii) you pay any reconnection charge (if requested). - (b) We may terminate this contract 10 business days following disconnection if you do not meet the requirements in paragraph (a).